Joseph Shinn, Ph.D.

 Since 2010, Joe has been working as a Housing Market Economist with the U.S. Department of Housing and Urban Development (HUD).
 Research includes studying and preparing reports on housing conditions in markets throughout the northeastern United States in addition to assisting with different HUD programs.
 During this period, he has also taught courses at Temple University, Drexel University, Rowan University, at Rutgers University.
-Courses taught include Principles of Microeconomics, Principles of Macroeconomics, Health Economics, and Labor Economics.
+Courses taught include Principles of Microeconomics, Principles of Macroeconomics, Health Economics, Public Finance, Sports Economics, and Labor Economics.

 Labor Economics, Health Economics, Real Estate Economics, Sports Economics